 HIV/AIDS Research - Drew CARES

-Drew CARES researchers fight the HIV/AIDS epidemic by studying the behavioral and clinical aspects of HIV/AIDS prevention and treatment.
-Our research strengthens the work of scientific collaborators and community partners, as well as improve the quality of services we offer and provide rich opportunities for students to become involved in all aspects of the research process.
+The researchers at Drew Center for AIDS Research Education and Services (Drew CARES) fight the HIV epidemic by studying the behavioral and clinical aspects of HIV diagnosis, prevention and treatment.
+Not only does our research strengthen the work of scientific collaborators and community partners, it also improves the quality of the services we offer and provides rich learning opportunities for students, residents, and fellows to become involved in all aspects of the research process.

-Our leadership and commitment to research have substantially advanced the understanding of and fight against the HIV/AIDS epidemic in underserved communities.
-Research by Drew CARES is respected worldwide and has been supported by the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), the California HIV/AIDS Research Program (CHRP), the Los Angeles Department of HIV/STD Programs (DHSP), and other national, state and local funding agencies.
-Our research findings have been published in the Journal of the American Medical Association (JAMA), Lancet, Archives of General Psychiatry, the American Journal of Public Health, and AIDS other prestigious journals.
+Our research has substantially advanced the understanding of the fight against the HIV/AIDS epidemic in underserved communities.
+Research by Drew CARES is respected worldwide and has been supported by the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), the California HIV/AIDS Research Program (CHRP), the California Department of Public Health (CDPH), the Los Angeles Department of HIV/STD Programs (DHSP), and other national, state and local funding agencies.
+Our research findings have been published in the Journal of the American Medical Association (JAMA), Lancet, Archives of General Psychiatry, the American Journal of Public Health, AIDS, and other prestigious journals.